Real Estate Data: Best Real Estate Datasets & Databases

 What are the challenges with real estate data?

-It’s possible for real estate providers to struggle with a few challenges in terms of collecting, using, and ensuring the quality of data.
+It’s possible for real estate providers to struggle with collecting, using, and ensuring the quality of data.

-First, since most real estate data is extracted from MLS and other third-party sources, there is the possibility of a lack of standardization.
-This may result in duplicate listings.
+First, since most real estate data is extracted from MLS and other third-party sources, there is the possibility of a lack of standardization, which can result in duplicate listings.
 As a result, it takes a lot of time and effort to clean and reformat the data.

 This is where a third-party data provider must be able to ensure the quality of real estate data and explain their process for cleaning and reformatting to achieve the best quality - if they can’t do this adequately, think about looking at other providers.